wpswings/wallet-system-for-woocommerce/README.txt

 You can also let them earn wallet credit for submitting product reviews.
 For this feature, you can set the limit on how many comments a user can have per post, credit amount, and customize comment label text.

 Lastly, allow your users to receive wallet credit upon signing up for the wallet system.
 Set the signup reward amount and description that is shown to the users on signup.

+**22. WooCommerce Payment Gateway Restriction For Wallet Recharge** WordPress Digital wallet plugin has the feature to restrict users using Woocommerce Payment gateways like Direct Payment, Cash on Delivery, or Check Payments for wallet recharge.
+This feature can be helpful in enhancing the security of your online store.

+**23. Charge Gateway Fee for Wallet Recharge**
+Our Wallet for Woocommerce allows you to set and charge fees at a fixed or percentage rate for Wallet recharge.
+This can help you to cover transaction costs or generate extra income effortlessly within your online store.

 ==  WORDPRESS WALLET PLUGIN MEETS YOUR REQUIREMENT, SO == [**Download Now**](https://downloads.wordpress.org/plugin/wallet-system-for-woocommerce.zip)